postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 #### Importing a file

-To import an existing schema, click **Add Schema** and select *Import file*.
+To import an existing schema from a file, click **Add Schema** and select *Import file*.
 Navigate to the location, select the file, and click open.
 The schema populates in the editor.
 You can now edit the schema and save your changes.

-Other supported schemas are:
+Schema formats currently supported in Postman:

 * OpenAPI 3.0
 * Swagger 2.0